 Now, the strange thing is that, on the face of it, tomatoes should be an ideal food for someone with gout…

-Tomatoes should be ideal for gout.
+Tomatoes should be safe.

-Tomatoes should be ideal because they are:
+Tomatoes should be safe with gout because they are:

 - 90% water

 - rich in vitamin C, lycopene, and antioxidants

 - an alkalizing food when digested and metabolized

 Purines and sugar are two of the most powerful agents for high uric acid levels.
 And the fact that tomatoes are so low in both of these, along with their other seemingly gout-friendly health benefits, should make them one of the best foods for gout patients.

 And yet there’s this widely accepted belief that gout patients should avoid tomatoes; a notion that seems to be backed-up by this New Zealand study.

 Firstly, we have to remember that this was a survey that collected gout patients’ beliefs.
 It wasn’t a clinical study.
 So the researchers didn’t actually establish a causal link between tomato consumption and incidences of gout.

 Secondly, a study by Sanchez Moreno et al in 2005 found the exact opposite of the New Zealand one…